9th8/up-to-date-real-world-haskell/18-monad-transformers.md

 transformers!

 In fairness, this problem only matters to a tiny number of people.
-Most users of `mtl` don\'t need to develop new transformers at all, so they are not affected.
+Most users of `mtl` don't need to develop new transformers at all, so they are not affected.

-This weakness of `mtl`\'s design lies with the fact that it was the first library of monad transformers that was developed.
+This weakness of `mtl`'s design lies with the fact that it was the first library of monad transformers that was developed.
 Given that its designers were plunging into the unknown, they did a remarkable job of producing a powerful library that is easy for most users to understand